netzbub/AI-macOS-Agent/README.md

 - **Workflow Automation**: n8n with 400+ integrations and AI components
 - **AI Agents**: Agent Zero for terminal and web-based AI assistance
 - **Local LLM Integration**: Direct connection to locally installed Ollama via host.docker.internal bridge, allowing containers to access Ollama running on the host system
+- **Open WebUI** use different free LLMs in your favourite browser free and privacy focused
 - **SSL Security**: Local domains secured with mkcert certificates
 - **Reverse Proxy**: Traefik for routing and SSL termination
 - **Backup Solution**: Optimized for Synology NAS